Chinese zodiac: Signs

 The zodiac traditionally begins with the sign of the Rat.
 The following are the twelve zodiac signs in order, each with its associated characteristics (Heavenly Stems, Earthly Branch, yin/yang force, Trine, and nature element).
 The belief that everyone and every animal has a role to play in society conforms to Confucian beliefs in a hierarchical society.
-Just as Confucian beliefs persist in Asia today alongside more modern social views, so does zodiac use.
+Just as Confucian beliefs persist in parts of East and Southeast Asia today alongside more modern social views, so does zodiac use.